GabrielMartinMoran/pymodelio/README.md

 # Installation

-Installing the module is simple as running the following script on your terminal:initable_ainitable_as_public_aliass_public_alias
+Installing the module is simple as running the following script on your terminal.

 ```shell
 pip install -U pymodelio